Behavioral-based circular formation control for robot swarms: Simulations

 \section{Simulations}

 We validate numerically our results by conducting two simulations.
 In Figure \ref{fig: sim2}, we explain how a robot swarm is \emph{launched} from a \emph{mother ship} to enclose a common elliptical path.
 In Figure \ref{fig: sim3}, we explain how two robot swarms orbit the same elliptical path with opposite directions.
+Note that the initial conditions of both simulations are not as conservative as Lemma \ref{lemm: over_man} requires, which agrees with Remark \ref{rem: cont}.